quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Speeding Up Handshake Completion

-When a server receives an Initial packet containing duplicate data in a CRYPTO frame, it can assume the client did not receive all of the server's CRYPTO data sent in Initial packets, or the client's estimated RTT is too small.
-When a client receives Handshake or 1-RTT packets prior to obtaining Handshake keys it may assume some or all of the server's Initial packets were lost.
+When a server receives an Initial packet containing duplicate CRYPTO data, it can assume the client did not receive all of the server's Initially encrypted CRYPTO data, or the client's estimated RTT is too small.
+When a client receives Handshake or 1-RTT packets prior to obtaining Handshake keys, it may assume some or all of the server's Initial packets were lost.

-To speed up handshake completion under these conditions, an endpoint MAY send a packet containing unacknowledged CRYPTO data, subject to path validation limits, earlier than the PTO period.
+To speed up handshake completion under these conditions, an endpoint MAY send a packet containing unacknowledged CRYPTO data earlier than the PTO expiry, subject to address validation limits. (see Section 8.1 of {{QUIC-TRANSPORT}})

 Peers can also use coalesced packets to ensure that each datagram elicits at least one acknowledgement.
 For example, clients can coalesce an Initial packet